All SWIRE Spitzer image data is now released.

 The images are available from IRSA with a graphical and searchable interface.
 We also highly recommend using the IRSA image cutout service, which will allow you to upload coordinate tables and receive small image cutouts at every wavelength for each target.

 Notes: XMM-LSS is part of the CFHT-Legacy Survey, and optical imaging data is available from them.
-Optical data for ELAIS-S1 and CDFS will be made available from SWIRE in our final data release.
+Optical data for ELAIS-S1 is not currently available.

 There are seperate catalogs for each SWIRE field, and four primary catalog types at this time.